WCOA (AM): Programming

-Weekdays begin on WCOA with "Good Morning Pensacola," a local news and information program.
+Weekdays begin on WCOA with "Real News with Rick Outzen," a local news and information program.
 The rest of the weekday schedule is made up of nationally syndicated conservative talk shows, mostly from the co-owned Westwood One Network.
-They include Chris Plante, Dan Bongino, Ben Shapiro, Mark Levin, Jim Bohannon, "Red Eye Radio" and "America in the Morning."
-Also heard from Premiere Networks is Sean Hannity.
+They include Chris Plante, Dan Bongino, Ben Shapiro, Mark Levin, Michael Knowles, Rick Valdes, Red Eye Radio and America in the Morning.
+Also heard from Premiere Networks is The Sean Hannity Show.

 Weekends feature shows on money, health, real estate and technology.
-Weekend programs include Kim Komando, "Meet The Press" and repeats of weekday shows.
-Most hours begin with world and national news from ABC News Radio.
+Weekend programs include Kim Komando, Meet The Press and repeats of weekday shows.
+Most hours begin with an update from ABC News Radio.